LLNL/blt/CONTRIBUTING.md

 # Attribution

 We want everyone to feel they are getting the proper attribution for their contributions.
-Here are some suggestions on how to get that:
+Github automatically tracks contribution but if you do not feel that is adequate.
+Here are some suggestions we recommend:

 * New files: add your name and a date to the top of the file
 * New functions or macros: add your name to the comment above it